dshieble/dshieble.github.io/_posts/2015-02-15-regression-mistakes.md

 Many real world problems can be framed as regression: use a collection of features $$X$$ to predict a real-valued quantity $$y$$.
 However, this framing can obfuscate a very important detail: which kinds of mistakes are most important to avoid?
-We call this the mistake dynamics of our problem.
-Many factors can influence the mistake dynamics of a problem, including how the predictions will be used, the configuration of existing systems, and the safeguards that are in place.
+Many factors can influence this, including how the predictions will be used, the configuration of existing systems, and the safeguards that are in place.

 Some examples include:
 * A system that external users query to estimate the value of their illiquid assets.
 It is more important that this system to generates reasonably good predictions 99% of the time than that it never makes a massive mistake.